antaalt/shader-validator/README.md

 - GLSL uses [glslang-rs](https://github.com/SnowflakePowered/glslang-rs) as backend.
 It provide complete linting for GLSL trough glslang API bindings from C.
 - HLSL uses [hassle-rs](https://github.com/Traverse-Research/hassle-rs) as backend.
 It provides bindings to directx shader compiler in rust.

+### Autocompletion

+For now, a really basic support for autocompletion is available that will be improved with time.

 ## Extension Settings

 This extension contributes the following settings: